Weed in Cuernavaca

 11. Sample scenario: Arriving in Cuernavaca and seeking a product

-1. Check recent official guidance: Look up COFEPRIS updates and Morelos state notices (search terms: “COFEPRIS cannabis dispensary Morelos,” “Morelos cannabis regulations”).
-(CMS Law)
+1. Check recent official guidance: Look up COFEPRIS updates and Morelos state notices (search terms: “COFEPRIS cannabis dispensary Morelos,” “Morelos cannabis regulations”)

 12. Closing thoughts